Dates and Deadlines

 - Registration: Registration/tickets are not required.

-- WIS Panel Flier: Click here for the downloadable flier from 2024.
-2025 flier will be available soon!
+- WIS Panel Flier: Click here for the downloadable flier.

 Poetry Jam!
 Reading and Awards Ceremony